CDRT/mk_docs/docs/ref/bios/settings/thinkpad/startup.md

 1.	**On** – Default.
 2. Off

+!!! info ""
-?>  This option is only available when Supervisor enters setup.
+     This option is only available when Supervisor enters setup.

 | WMI Setting name | Values | Locked by SVP | AMD/Intel |
 |:---|:---|:---|:---|